 Edgewood Restaurant Built like an alpine chateau, the restaurant’s tables look directly out across the lake, with the unparalleled view framed by sweeping wooden archways and vaulted ceilings.
 When seated, diners have only a few dozen feet of white sand between them and the lake water.
-Open for dinner 5:30 – 9 p.m. daily.
+Dinner 5:30 – 9 p.m.
+Wed. – Sun. for first two weeks of June and 5:30 – 9 p.m. daily for remainder of summer.
 100 Lake Parkway, Stateline (South Lake Tahoe); 775-588-2787; http://www.Edgewoodtahoe.com.

 Cantina Los Tres Hombres Enjoy great, authentic Mexican food and the best margaritas in town.
 The restaurant features live acoustic music, along with wonderful food and drink specials, every night of the week.
-Open for lunch and dinner beginning at 11 a.m.
+Lunch and dinner begin at 11 a.m. daily.
 926 Victorian Ave.
 (Victorian Square); 775-356-6262; http://www.Cantinasparks.com.

-Great Basin Brewing Company Nevada’s oldest brewery offers handcrafted, award-winning, seasonal brews that pair perfectly with a menu of farm-fresh, local ingredients and brew-infused dishes, including the signature Shepherd’s Pie, ever-popular Beer Burgers, and specialty pizzas.
+Great Basin Brewing Company The original location of Nevada’s oldest brewery offers handcrafted, award-winning, seasonal brews that pair perfectly with a menu of farm-fresh, local ingredients and brew-infused dishes, including the signature Shepherd’s Pie, ever-popular Beer Burgers, and the best Brewery Fish & Chips this side of the ocean.
 Enjoy the Brewmaster’s Artisan “Icky” Bread – baked fresh daily with the “Icky” IPA, barley from the brewery, and local honey from the Great Basin — available for take-out.
-They offer Feast Among the Yeast private dinners with beer pairings around the barrels with the brewer.
+Enjoy live music and outdoor seating on the patio.
 Lunch 11 a.m. – 5 p.m. daily.
 Dinner 5 – 9 p.m.
-Sun. – Thurs., and 5 – 10 p.m.
-Fri – Sat.
+Sun. – Thurs. and 5 – 10 p.m.
+Fri. – Sat.
 846 Victorian Ave.; 775-355-7711; http://www.Greatbasinbrewingco.com.
-Visit their newest tasting room called Taps & Tanks (on East McCarran Boulevard, between Rock Boulevard and Mira Loma Drive, in Reno) in the afternoons and evenings.
+Visit the newest tasting room called Taps & Tanks (on East McCarran Boulevard, between Rock Boulevard and Mira Loma Drive, in Reno) in the afternoons and evenings.
 Tours are available by appointment.
 775-856-1177.

-Wolfdale’s Restaurant North Lake Tahoe’s premiere restaurant and popular bar offers lake view dining with an excellent ambiance and service.
+Wolfdale’s Restaurant North Lake Tahoe’s premier restaurant and popular bar offers lake view dining with an excellent ambience and service.
 Wolfdale’s uses Cuisine Unique to describe the fresh food prepared simply and aesthetically.
-Since opening in 1978, Chef Douglas Dale has developed the style of East-West cuisine.
-Dinner beginning at 5:30 p.m. daily.
+Since opening in 1978, chef Douglas Dale has developed the style of East-West cuisine.
+Dinner begins at 5:30 p.m. daily.
 Closed Tuesdays.
 640 North Lake Blvd.; 530-583-5700; http://www.Wolfdales.com.

 FiftyFifty Great beer and food by people who love beer and food.
-FiftyFifty has won numerous international awards for their beers, which are all brewed on-site at the pub.
-They proudly serve these up along side all-natural meats, organic produce, and fresh pub-style innovations.
-FiftyFifty the serves both lunch and dinner and also features a full bar, seasonal outdoor seating on the patio, and live music and entertainment.
+FiftyFifty has won numerous international awards for its beers, which are all brewed on-site at the pub.
+It proudly serves these up alongside all-natural meats, organic produce, and fresh pub-style innovations.
+FiftyFifty serves both lunch and dinner and also features a full bar, seasonal outdoor seating on the patio, and live music and entertainment.
 Open 11 a.m. – 9 p.m.
-Sun. – Thurs., 11 a.m. – 10 p.m.
+Sun. – Thurs., 11 a.m. – 9:30 p.m.
 Fri. – Sat.
 11197 Brockway Road; 530-587-BEER; http://www.Fiftyfiftybrewing.com.

 Stella Restaurant at Cedar House Sport Hotel Stella offers sustainable avant-garde cuisine in an impeccable setting on Cedar House Sport Hotel’s beautiful wooded property.
-The restaurant is open for dinner at 5:30 p.m.
-Wed. – Sun. and for cooking classes.
+Dinner begins at 5:30 p.m.
+Wed. – Sun. (last dinner seating at 8:30 p.m.) and cooking classes.
 It’s also a great spot for special events and parties.
 10918 Brockway Road; 866-582-5655; http://www.Cedarhousesporthotel.com/stella.